Māori Immersion Allowance

 Secondary teachers

-If you’re required to use te Reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3 you’ll receive an allowance of $4,000 per annum.
+If you are required to use te reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3, you will receive a baseline allowance.

-The allowance is set out in clause 4.18 of the collective agreement.
+The allowance is set out in clause 4.18 of your collective agreement.

 Clause 4.18 – Secondary Teachers’ Collective Agreement